g0aty/SickoMenu/README.md

 > [!TIP]
 > - Keep your changes focused and well-described
-> - Documentation and README improvements are always welcome
+> - Documentation and README improvements are welcome as long as they have effort put in to them
 > - For larger features or big changes, consider discussing them in the [Discord](https://discord.gg/sickos) first

 ## ✨ Inspiration
+Inspiration from/credit to other mods has been mentioned in the source code.
+If you think we haven't given you credit for a feature, open an issue for it!
 * [DarkModeAU](https://github.com/the-real-techiee/DarkModeAU) by [the-real-techiee](https://github.com/the-real-techiee/)
 * [YuEzTools](https://github.com/Team-YuTeam/YuEzTools) by [Team-YuTeam](https://github.com/Team-YuTeam)
 * [BetterAmongUs](https://github.com/D1GQ/BetterAmongUs) by [D1GQ](https://github.com/D1GQ/)